OsswaCh/PROXYM/Draft.md

 -  Not following Toyota’s management approach for VSM: managers aught to use VSM to identify barriers to flow and quality, then create annual plans aligned with strategic priorities (hoshin).
 Teams systematically address these barriers through continuous problem solving.
 For more concrete examples of how this can be done,  Weekly activities like Jushiken bring together teams to map flows, balance operations, conduct experiments, and redesign processes to tackle significant workflow issues.

 - Lean Thinking vs. Doing Lean: implementing the lean tools (like VSM for instance)  true lean transformation requires adopting lean thinking.
 This means that a change of mentality is crucial to radically solve the problems that VSM tries to touch.

+## Conclusion
+Value streams are the new direction for businesses and manufactures that allows them to increase productivity, reduce waste and most importantly ensure customer satisfaction.
+This work methodology peaked especially during the technological boom of enterprises as it was recommended by entities such as SAFe and Lean Enterprise institute.
+This goes to say that value streams aim at ensuring a maximum customer satisfaction through an efficient integration of efficient analysis tools within the processes.
+This fluid nature allowed it to easily make its way to the a variety of different fields.
+We saw together how it started in car manufacturing companies, and made its way to the health as well as multiple B2B and B2C ones.
+But along side them, we particularly saw a major rise in its adaptation within the [tech industry and digital product delivery](https://www.vsmconsortium.org/blog/the-evolution-of-value-stream-management-and-the-digital-twin).
+It bridges the gap between management and production allowing for better execution and better integration of agile methodologies.

 # The historical development of banking channels toward omnichannel